min2ha/ukwa-site/content/target/43407/index.en.md

   "subject": "EU Referendum"
 }

-# Student Newspaper, The: Brexit would restore democracy and help trade

 An article detailing the Brexit argument that leaving the EU would be beneficial to UK trade and restore supposedly diminished democratic rights.